 Before you begin exercising, remember that it is important to talk to your health care provider.
-If you are already exercising, you will probably be able to keep up with your routine and adapt it as you grow.
+If you are already exercising, you will probably be able to continue with your routine and adapt it as your pregnancy progresses.
 Exercise and pregnancy usually work well together.

 Pregnant women who perform Kegel exercises often find they have an easier birth.
 Strengthening these muscles during pregnancy can help you develop the ability to control your muscles during labor and delivery.
 Toning all of these muscles will also minimize two common problems during pregnancy: bladder leaks and hemorrhoids.

 Kegel exercises are also recommended after pregnancy to promote perineal healing, regain bladder control, and strengthen pelvic floor muscles.
-The best thing about Kegel exercises is that they can be done anywhere, and no one knows you’re doing them.
+Kegel exercises can be done anywhere, and no one knows you’re doing them.

 Many health care providers and fitness professionals say swimming is the safest exercise for pregnant women.
 Swimming keeps your body toned without adding weight and stress to your joints.
-When swimming you are raising your heart rate and enjoying a safe cardiovascular exercise that is not likely to cause overheating.
+Swimming raises your heart rate and allows you to enjoy a safe cardiovascular exercise that is not likely to cause overheating.

 Another benefit of swimming during pregnancy comes from the safety of not falling.
-During pregnancy your balance will be off and this make you more susceptible to tripping or falling.
+During pregnancy, your balance will be off making you more susceptible to tripping or falling.
 Swimming cancels that risk (at least while you are in the pool).
-Although swimming is a water sport, you should avoid scuba diving or water skiing.
+Although swimming is a water sport, not all water sports are safe during pregnancy.

 Walking is very beneficial because it is safe for your body.
 It is easier on your knees than running and can be easily worked into your schedule.
 Start slowly and be sure you stretch well before you begin.
 Set realistic goals and wear good shoes to decrease the risk of falling or pressure on your feet.

-Usually if you are in a habit of running, you can continue running.
+Usually, if you are in a habit of running, you can continue running.
 However, if you did not run before pregnancy, you may want to speak to your health care provider before you begin a running program.
-If you run, make sure you’re well hydrated, avoid over-heating, and wear good shoes.
+If you run, make sure you’re well hydrated, you avoid over-heating, and you wear good shoes.

 The best thing about biking is that the bike supports your weight, so there is less stress on your body.
-A stationary bike is great exercise because you have less of a chance of falling.
+A stationary bike is a great exercise because there is a low risk of falling.
 As you grow, your center of gravity is shifting so you are at an increased risk of falling.
 As your abdomen grows, it can put a lot of stress on your back.
 Start slowly and do not over-exert yourself.

 These machines pose a small risk of falling.
-However, side rails provide balance support.
+The side rails provide balance support.
 Stair climbing is an excellent way to raise your heart rate.

-There are a number of DVDs out that educate and equip you for doing yoga from the comfort of your own home.
-Here is one to help get you started.
+There are a number of DVDs available that educate and equip you for doing yoga from the comfort of your own home.
+Here is a great prenatal yoga DVD to get you started.

-If you already participate in aerobics, you will most likely be able to continue; however, you should speak to your health care provider before beginning a new program.
-Keeping your balance can sometimes be difficult, so you’ll want to be careful the further along you are in pregnancy.
-Taking a class specially designed for pregnant women is a good idea.
+If you already participate in aerobics, you will most likely be able to continue; however, you should speak with your health care provider before beginning a new program.
+Keeping your balance can sometimes be difficult, so you’ll want to be careful as you get further along in your pregnancy.
+Taking a class specifically designed for pregnant women is a good idea.
 Most health clubs offer them.
 Do not exercise lying flat on your back for extended periods of time.

 Dancing can be done in your home or at a gym that offers special classes for pregnant women.
 Avoid a lot of spinning, leaping, and jumping.